by Megan Aul, MA, LPC, Enterhealth Outpatient Center of Excellence Therapist

 How Enterhealth uses DBT to improve patient outcomes

 Since it was formed more than a decade ago, Enterhealth has embraced the use of evidence-based treatments and therapies.
-It’s for this reason that we offer services you won’t find at every treatment provider, including Medication-Assisted Treatment (MAT), Neuromodulation, and Neuropsychological Assessments.
+It’s for this reason that we offer services you won’t find at every treatment provider, including Medication-Assisted Treatment (MAT).

 In addition, our therapists employ a range of techniques that includes Dialectical Behavior Therapy, Cognitive Behavioral Therapy, Motivational Enhancement Therapy, and Acceptance and Commitment Therapy.